What is cocaine?

 - Boosters (effect enhancers, e.g. Norvir®, Tybost®) possibly enhance and prolong the effect of cocaine.

-- Take drugs and HIV medication at staggered intervals.
-This will reduce interactions, if there are any.
+- Take drugs and HIV medication at different times.
+This might decrease the chance of side-effects.
 Always keep the dose of drugs low when taking medication at the same time.

 - Talk to your doctor about the interaction of your HIV medications with intoxicants.